FahimIslam2410/Out-of-Sync/README.md

 ## Known Issues

 - While the core concept of Out of Sync remains promising, Android export may encounter compatibility issues with build tools, impeding successful deployment.
-As a result, further development has been paused until these challenges can be resolved.
+As a result, further development has been paused until these challenges can be resolved. ("Could not find version of build tools that matches Target SDK, using 28.0.2")

 ## Future Improvements